News & Reviews News Wire Teamsters Canada issues 72-hour strike notice against CN; lengthy hearing concludes with no action (latest update)

 After bringing a Vancouver-bound stack train into Boston Bar, British Columbia, a Canadian National train crew member heads for the nearby bunk house in September 2023.
 The Teamsters Canada Rail Conference has issued a strike notice against CN, effective on Monday, Aug.
 26. Bill Stephens

-Canadian National Railway announced that it has received a 72-hour strike notice from the Teamsters Canada Rail Conference, which would launch a strike against the railroad at 10 a.m.
+Earlier today (Friday, Aug.
+23), the TCRC served Canadian National with a 72-hour strike notice, announcing its intent to launch a strike against the railroad at 10 a.m.
 ET on Monday, Aug.
 26.

-The union said in a statement today (Aug.
-23) that it had issued the strike notice “to protect workers’ right to collective bargain and frustrate CN’s attempt to force arbitration” as a measure “to pressure CN into negotiating an agreement.”
+An earlier union statement said the TCRC had issued the strike notice “to protect workers’ right to collective bargain and frustrate CN’s attempt to force arbitration” as a measure “to pressure CN into negotiating an agreement.”
 It noted that the CIRB has yet to make a ruling that would require binding arbitration or end any work stoppage.

 “By sidestepping the collective bargaining process and ordering binding arbitration, the federal government has undermined the foundation on which labour unions work to improve wages and working conditions for all Canadians,” TCRC President Paul Boucher said.
 “Bargaining is also the primary way our union fights for rail safety — all considerations that outweigh short-term economic concerns.”